 External factors that affect connection speeds

-There could be some possible causes that are affecting your internet connection speed that are outside your control.
+There could be some possible causes that are affecting your internet connection speed that is outside your control.
 This can include either congestion on your current connection or just the amount of traffic accessing the same site that you are trying to access.

 Even though you are paying for your own connection from your internet provider you are still sharing an internet pipe with others.
-Internet congestion can deteriorate the speed, when many people try to connect to the Internet at the same time at the internet “peak” hours.
+Internet congestion can deteriorate the speed when many people try to connect to the Internet at the same time at the internet “peak” hours.
 This could include during your lunch break at work along with everyone else or between the hours when school has just finished when school kids like to get home and watch their favourite shows.

 Depending on the web page you are accessing your Internet connection may appear to be slow when really it might be normal.
 It could be the website performing poorly due to congestion.
 Simply try accessing another page with a similar composition of images to see how it loads.
 If the web sites server that you are trying to access is being overloaded with connections then you will experience degraded speeds.

 If another member of your household is using a heap of bandwidth by either streaming video or music, playing an online game or just downloading large files your Internet will appear to be slower.
 The more users that are using the same connection and sharing the same bandwidth the slower your speed will be.

 The location of the web page you are visiting can also determine the speed.
 When accessing a web page the path may consist of several hops before it actually reaches its destination.
 If you are accessing a web page that is in a different part of the world, getting to this page may require a longer path to the destination page and will result in a slower load time for that page.

 Your router is responsible for allowing you to connect to the Internet and can also be the cause for slow Internet connections if not configured properly.
 It is important that your router is set up correctly with your Internet Service Provider (ISP) recommendations.